Pain-Brioche/COM3D2.MaidLoader/README.md

 - Loading .arc from the Mod folder (Should be avoided whenever possible though).

 ### New
-These features are esclusive to MaidLoader they are described in more details later:
+These features are exclusive to MaidLoader they are described in more details later:
 - RefreshMod:  Add mods without restarting the game or leaving the edit mode.
 - QuickMod: Same thing as RefreshMod, with a dedicated folder and faster if your Mod folder is large.
 - Auto .asset_bg: Add backgrounds and props to the game without .nei required.